How to Maintain a Positive Business Reputation

 Why is business reputation management essential?

-With business reputation, the sky’s the limit.
+With a company reputation, the sky’s the limit.
 Whether it’s growing your business or expanding to new markets, a good business reputation can get you there faster and more effectively than anything else, improving earned media value.

 Negative business reputation management examples and their consequences